Characters: Attack on Titan: Others

 - Veteran Instructor: He was the commander of the Survey Corps in 845, when the Colossal Titan destroyed Wall Maria.
 At some point in the following two years, he stepped down from his command and became an instructor.

 - Use Your Head: Headbutting seems to have been his standard method to punish recruits.
+In a side chapter of A Choice with no Regrets, he actually headbutts Levi when called in to initiate the three problem recruits.
+The latter doesn't flinch.

 Voiced By: Daichi Endō (Mr. Ackerman), Yuuka Hirose (Mrs. Ackerman) (Japanese), Jarrod Greene (Mr. Ackerman), Colleen Clinkenbeard (Mrs. Ackerman) (English)